Woorg/rsschool-cv/cv.md

 =========

 - — portfolio: https://igorlov.ru
-- — email: igor@igorlov.ru
+- — email: contact@igorlov.ru
 - — telegram: https://t.me/igor_gorlov
 - — github: https://github.com/woorg

 About:
 ======

 Hi I'm Igor a freelance web developer.
 My goal is to learn modern web technology stack.
 I like to solve problems with code.
-I want to get skills and knowledge, which will be enough to work in a company.
+I want to get skills and knowledge, which will be enough to work at freelance.

 - — Quick learner
 - — Problem solver